- Executive Director, Leonard Davis Institute of Health Economics (LDI)

 - Professor of Medicine, Department of Medicine

-- Professor of Health Care Management, The Wharton School
+- Robert D. Eilers Professor, Health Care Management, Wharton School

 - Professor of Medical Ethics and Health Policy

 - University of Pennsylvania School of Medicine, MD